mjdanielson/University-of-Oregon/Labs/Mapbox-Quick-Start/Mapbox-Quick-Start-Guide.md

 ## Mapbox Quick Start Guide

-This step-by-step guide will quickly get you started on Mapbox basics, including setting up a Leaflet map, working with markers, polylines and popups, and dealing with events.
+This step-by-step guide will quickly get you started on Mapbox basics, including setting up a Leaflet map, working with markers, circles and popups, and dealing with events.

 ### Preparing your page